Sand-Fox/Quoridor/README.md

 To run this project, [download the file]() and execute Quoridor.

 ## Features
-* Play a game of Quoridor in a window with a friend on servers.
+* Play a game of Quoridor with a friend on server.
+* Play against various AI with different behaviours.
+* Organize match between AI to determine which moves are the best

 * A* pathfinding algorithm to help you in your moves.
-## To-do-list:
-* Implement agent.
+* Genetic algorithm to determine the IA with the best parameters.
 * Save and load game(s).